Papua New Guinea · Markham Valley · Morobe Province

 For the Markham Valley.

 The project operates on customary land held by the Namoant Incorporated Land Group, representing 6,821 people across 17 clans.
-Under PNG's constitutionally-codified customary tenure system, the land cannot be sold — it can only be leased.
+Under PNG's constitutionally codified customary tenure system, the land cannot be sold, only leased.
 A 50-year Lease Agreement was signed July 1, 2024, following comprehensive FPIC engagement.

 Free, Prior & Informed Consent